 How Can I Access the Public Computers and Internet?

-Library members in good standing (less than $10 in fines) may log onto the public computers using their library card number and personal identification number (PIN).
+Library members may log onto the public computers using their library card number and personal identification number (PIN).
 Visitors with photo ID may request a visitor’s pass to access the Internet/computers.

 If you have your own wireless-enabled laptop or device, you may connect to the library’s WiFi network for free.